absmach/supermq/docs/dev-guide.md

 ```

 which will properly configure and run all microservices.

+Please assure that MQTT microservice has `node_modules` installed, as explained in _MQTT Microservice_ chapter.

 > N.B. `make run` actually calls helper script `scripts/run.sh`, so you can inspect this script for the details.